Karl Maria Kertbeny: Writings on sexuality

 On the other hand, he repeatedly described one's sexual drive as "innate and unchanging".
 That contradicted the dominant view up to that time of men committing "sodomy" out of mere wickedness.
-Gay men, he said, were not by nature effeminate, and he pointed out that many of the great heroes of history were gay.
+Homosexual men, he said, were not by nature effeminate, and he pointed out to a more virile vision of love between men, mentioning that many of the great heroes of history were same-sex lovers.
 With Heinrich Hössli and Karl Heinrich Ulrichs, he was among the first writers to put those now-familiar arguments before the public.

 In a letter written on 6 May 1868, Kertbeny published, in German the terms homosexual and heterosexual as part of his system for defining sexual types to replace the pejorative terms sodomite and pederast, which were used in the German- and French-speaking world of his time.
 In addition, he called those who masturbate monosexualists, practitioners of anal intercourse pygists, those who have sex with animals heterogenists, and a man who prefers women sexually normalsexuals (normosexual), term of which he used to describe himself.
 The concept of bisexuality was named as Doppelsexualität (double sexuality).

 He also used German terms that did not influence his contemporaries but suggest how he was considering terms that did not rely on classical languages, including die Gleichegeschlechtlichen ("those of the same sex") and der Gleichegeschlechtlicher Akt ("the same-sex act").

 Kertbeny made no further contribution to the debates about homosexuality or its legal status or origins.
 In 1880, he offered a chapter on homosexuality for Gustav Jäger to include in his book Discovery of the Soul, but Jäger's publisher decided that it was too controversial and omitted it.
 Jäger nevertheless used Kertbeny's terminology elsewhere in the book.
 (Note: The German sex researcher Richard von Krafft-Ebing, in his Psychopathia Sexualis (1886), borrowed the terms homosexual and heterosexual from Jäger's book.
 Krafft-Ebing's work was so influential that they became the standard terms for differences in sexual orientation and superseded Ulrichs's word, Urning.)